 |Nikon D7500« »||Y||stereo||mono||Y||Y||mini||2.0||Y||-||Y||Nikon D7500|

 |Sony RX100 VI« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony RX100 VI|

 |Sony RX10 II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 II|

 Both the 80D and the RX10 IV are recent models that feature in their makers' current product line-up.
 The 80D replaced the earlier Canon 70D, while the RX10 IV followed on from the Sony RX10 III.

 Review summary: Canon 80D vs Sony RX10 IV

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 80D and the Sony RX10 IV?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.